timlesallen/shopping-cart-exercise/README.md

-# marketplacer code exercise - shopping cart
+# shopping cart code exercise

 I've chosen to implement this as a rails app for a couple of reasons: